anup557/ciphers/future/README.md

 This folder contains implementations of Future cipher in C language.

 ## Paper Details
-1. Kishan Chand Gupta, Sumit Kumar Pandey, Susanta Samanta
+1. Kishan Chand Gupta, Sumit Kumar Pandey, Susanta Samanta.
-FUTURE: A Lightweight Block Cipher Using An Optimal Diffusion Matrix Progress in Cryptology - AFRICACRYPT 2022.
+FUTURE: A Lightweight Block Cipher Using An Optimal Diffusion Matrix.
+Progress in Cryptology - AFRICACRYPT 2022.

 ## Usage